 These events are not required for an LLC but I would argue that some of them should be recorded anyway.
 It won’t hurt to have a company history of what happened, even if your history book is less formal than that of a corporation.
 None of the nitty gritty details need to be written out regarding these meetings anyway and all that is required is to present the facts in a high-level way.
 Meeting minutes shouldn’t take more than 15 minutes to record.

 Are the Record Keeping Requirements of a Corporation Really all that Arduous?

 There are also basic templates for many of the meeting minutes scenarios that I’ve mentioned above that make it pretty easy to copy/paste what you need so that it shouldn’t take you much time at all.
 In the coming months I’ll put together a bunch of templates for the most common minutes used by a small corporation that should speed things up further.
-[Edit: I’ve written a simple article on how to write meeting minutes here.]
+(Or just read my post on how to write meeting minutes here.)

 My point to all this is that the record keeping requirements of a corporation for a small corp. are not really going to slow you down at all, so I wouldn’t even use it as a factor in making the decision between a corporation and an LLC.
 If an LLC is right for you then by all means choose it, just don’t make that choice on the basis of record keeping paperwork.